Charles Hodge: Darwinism

 In 1874, Hodge published What is Darwinism?, claiming that Darwinism, was, in essence, atheism.
 To Hodge, Darwinism was contrary to the notion of design and was therefore clearly atheistic.
 Both in the Review and in What is Darwinism?, (1874) Hodge attacked Darwinism.
 His views determined the position of the Seminary until his death in 1878.
 While he didn't consider all evolutionary ideas to be in conflict with his religion, he was concerned with its teaching in colleges.
 Meanwhile, at Princeton University, a totally separate institution, President John Maclean also rejected Darwin's theory of evolution.
 However, in 1868, upon Maclean's retirement, James McCosh, a Scottish philosopher, became president.
 McCosh believed that much of Darwinism could and would be proved sound, and so he strove to prepare Christians for this event.
 Instead of conflict between science and religion, McCosh sought reconciliation.
 Insisting on the principle of design in nature, McCosh interpreted the Darwinian discoveries as more evidence of the prearrangement, skill, and purpose in the universe.
 He thus argued that Darwinism was not atheistic nor in irreconcilable hostility to the Bible.
 The Presbyterians in America thus could choose between two schools of thought on evolution, both based in Princeton.
 The Seminary held to Hodge's position until his supporters were ousted in 1929, and the college (Princeton University) became a world class center of the new science of evolutionary biology.

 The debate between Hodge and McCosh exemplified an emerging conflict between science and religion over the question of Darwin's evolution theory.
 However, the two men showed greater similarities regarding matters of science and religion than popularly appreciated.
 Both supported the increasing role of scientific inquiry in natural history and resisted its intrusion into philosophy and religion.

+The nature of God

+Charles Hodge was often critical of the traditional understanding of divine simplicity, instead teaching a more moderate form of simplicity.
+He argued that the views of simplicity taught by Augustine, Aquinas and Scotus "destroy any true knowledge of God".
+Charles Hodge also rejected the traditional notion of divine impassibility, rejecting traditional notions that God's love is not to be understood as a feeling.
+He however affirmed the doctrine of eternal generation, as taught by the Council of Nicaea.